 A hospitalist’s office is the hospital where their patient is staying.
 They don’t work at a different location.
-They’re literally just a call away.
+They are just a phone call away.

 By working so closely to the patients they care for, tests and routine procedures get completed in a more timely manner.
-There’s much less waiting around.
+There is much less waiting around.

 Lessening Financial Strain